Ankith-1501/Titanic-Survival-Analysis-An-Exploratory-Data-Analysis-Project/Titanic EDA Report.md

 ---

 ### **4. Advanced Visualizations**
+- **Pairplot**: Visualized relationships between multiple features with `Survived` as the hue to uncover feature interactions and survival patterns.
+- **Violin Plot**: Visualized age distribution by survival and class, showing that children in first and second class had the highest survival rates.
+- **Stacked Bar Plot**: Revealed the proportion of survivors across different classes.
 - **Violin Plot**: Visualized age distribution by survival and class, showing that children in first and second class had the highest survival rates.
 - **Stacked Bar Plot**: Revealed the proportion of survivors across different classes.